settlemint/docs/docs/developer-guides/interacting-with-erc20-tokens-via-smart-contract-portal.md

 Before you can interact with ERC-20 tokens, ensure you have:

 1. **Launched a New ERC-20 Smart Contract Set:**
-   - Follow the instructions [here](../using-platform/dev-tools/code-studio/smart-contract-sets/add-smart-contract-set/) to add a smart contract set.
+   - Follow the instructions [here](https://console.settlemint.com/documentation/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/3_add-smart-contract-set) to add a smart contract set.

 2. **Deployed the ERC-20 Contract:**
-   - Use the deployment guide [here](../using-platform/dev-tools/code-studio/smart-contract-sets/deploying-a-contract/) to deploy your contract.
+   - Use the deployment guide [here](https://console.settlemint.com/documentation/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/4_deploying-a-contract) to deploy your contract.

 3. **Set Up Your Smart Contract Portal and Import the ERC-20 ABI:**
-   - Follow the instructions in the [User Wallets and Smart Contract Portal Guide](../developer-guides/user-wallets-and-smart-contract-portal%20copy.md#smart-contract-portal) to set up your portal and import your ABI.
+   - Follow the instructions in the [Smart Contract Portal Guide](https://console.settlemint.com/documentation/docs/using-platform/7_middleware#the-smart-contract-portal-middleware) to set up your portal and import your ABI.

 ## Smart Contract Portal